AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-measurement-data.md

 ### Data connection and details {#data-connection-and-details}

-The **[!UICONTROL Add measurement data]** workflow begins with the first step-configure the data connection and details of your measurement data.
+In this step, you need to configure your data connection and specify the details for your measurement data.

 #### Select measurement data type {#select-measurement-data-type}

-Measurement data can be conversion events or exposure logs.
-For advertiser, your measurement data type is **[!UICONTROL Conversion Data]**.
+The measurement data type defines the kind of events you bring in for campaign measurement.
+Currently, Conversion Data is the supported type.

-Select the data type, followed by **[!UICONTROL Next]**.
+Select **[!UICONTROL Conversion Data]** as your measurement data type, followed by **[!UICONTROL Next]**.

 ![The Data connection and details step highlighting the measurement data type and the Next option.](../../assets/setup/add-manage-measurement-data/select-measurement-data-type.png){zoomable="yes"}

 #### Select data connection {#select-data-connection}

-A data connection is the source from where you are sourcing measurement data.
+A data connection is the source from where you source measurement data into Collaboration.
+Once you have established your initial data connection and sourced your first set of measurement data, you can continue sourcing additional measurement data using the same data connection.

 To add a data connection, select **[!UICONTROL Add a new data connection]**, then select **[!UICONTROL Next]**.

 ![The Data connection and details step highlighting the Add a new data connection option and the Next option.](../../assets/setup/add-manage-measurement-data/select-measurement-data-connection.png){zoomable="yes"}

 #### Select data source {#select-data-source}

 Next, choose the source for your data connection.
-Currently, the only supported data source is Adobe Experience Platform.
+At this time, Adobe Experience Platform is the only supported data source.

 Select your data source, then select **[!UICONTROL Next]**.